 It’s getting cultural, almost ritual.

 80% of customers make their purchasing decisions without needing any advice from a brand representative.
-A changing behaviour that is forcing our approach toward sales and marketing function to evolve.
+A changing behavior that is forcing our approach toward sales and marketing function to evolve.

-The marketing team used to be focus on strategy development while sales were more focus on the operational part.
-But the purchasing decision transformation pushed marketers to take care more and more about prospects conversions, and therefore encroaching commercials’ function.
+The marketing team used to focus on strategy development while sales were more focused on the operational part.
+But the purchasing decision transformation pushed marketers to take care more and more about prospect conversions, therefore encroaching on commercials’ function.

 And it led us to the following question:

-How to optimize sales and marketing in a context of performance requirements and position’s evolution?
+How to optimize sales and marketing in the context of performance requirements and position evolution?

-At GMA, we are a performance marketing agency comprehensive toward both the Chinese customers and foreign organization’s needs.
+At GMA, we are a performance marketing agency comprehensive toward both Chinese customers’ and foreign organizations’ needs.
 We are result-oriented and sure that success is closely linked to the adaptability of a company toward the market’s trends and evolution.

-The right place, the right price, the right promotion, and the right peoples.
+The right place, the right price, the right promotion, and the right people.

 That is the fundamentals of our business model.